Character Bios

 Gwyn Watkins is Siôn’s half-brother.
 At forty-eight, Gwyn is a world-famous psychic.
 He began his career at just eighteen, with a small tarot-reading business, before expanding into a global brand, with weekly live shows, online productions and regular client visits.
 He is married to Penny and has a daughter named Mel.

 Whilst he’s charming and charismatic in public, beneath the surface lies something far more disingenuous — and dangerous.
-Will his true personality be revealed?
+He is a fan of all things paranormal and has a brown belt in Brazilian Jiu-Jitsu.

 Sam